Skip to content

 Practical Notes

-Parking at the Sugarloaf Outdoor Center is free.
-During ski season, the center is a full-service facility with rentals, restrooms, and food.
-In summer, the building may have limited hours but the parking area and trails are accessible.
+Parking is free at the trailhead.
+During ski season, the nearby Sugarloaf Outdoor Center is a full-service facility with rentals, restrooms, and food.
+In summer, the area may have limited services but the parking and trails are accessible.

 There are no fees or permits required for the hike.
 Dogs are welcome on leash.

-The Carrabassett Valley has restaurants and lodging near the Sugarloaf base area, about 5 minutes from the Outdoor Center.
+The Carrabassett Valley has restaurants and lodging near the Sugarloaf base area, about 5 minutes from the trailhead.
 The town of Kingfield, about 15 minutes south on Route 27, has additional dining options and a general store.

 Cell service is spotty in the Carrabassett Valley.
-You may get a signal near the Outdoor Center but will likely lose it on the trail.
+You may get a signal near the main road but will likely lose it on the trail.

 Getting There